-Council's Let's Chat program is about creating stronger, more connected neighbourhoods.
+Council's Know Your Neighbour Program is about creating stronger, more connected neighbourhoods.

-Most neighbours sort out problems together, which leads to better outcomes.
+Most neighbours sort out problems together, which leads to better, more long-lasting solutions.

-Before taking formal steps to make a complaint about your neighbour (noise for example), you should attempt to talk about the issue directly with the person - try to work out a solution together.
+Before taking formal steps to make a complaint about your neighbour, you should attempt to talk about the issue directly with the person and try to work out a solution together.

 Most people are happy to help, and they may not know there's a problem until you chat to them.

 - Get to know your neighbours early - say hi!
 This helps if problems come up in the future.